 What is a Drilling Machine?

-This drilling cutting tool (Drill Bit) is held in the drill press by a chuck and fed into the work at variable speeds.
-The speed and feed should be set properly and coolant needs to be provided for the desired finished part.
-The drilling machine can not only be applied in the drilling process but is also useful for many other machining operations.
+This drilling cutting tool, drill bit, is held in the drill press by a chuck and is fed into the work, at variable speeds.
+The speed and feed are set properly, and the heated portion of the work reamed as cooling for the desired finished part.

-Parts of Drilling Machine
+Parts of a Drilling Machine

 A drilling machine is usually composed of several or all of the following parts.